 If you and your spouse have made the difficult decision to end your marriage, you also need to decide how to do so.
-Collaborative Divorce offers a way for you to end your marriage and resolve your marital issues without the acrimony and hard feelings that often result from litigation and allowing a judge with limited information to make those decisions for you.
+As an alternative to the traditional method of divorcing through court litigation, you may wish to consider Collaborative Divorce, which was adopted in North Carolina by the General Assembly in 2003.
+Procedures for Collaborative Divorce are codified in N.C.
+Gen. Stat. §§ 50-70 - 50-79.
+You and your spouse may agree on many of the issues that need to be resolved, such as child custody and support, co-parenting, property division and other financial matters.
+Collaborative Divorce offers a way for you to end your marriage and resolve your marital issues without the acrimony and hard feelings that may result from litigation and allowing a judge with limited information to make those decisions for you.

 After the Collaborative Family Law Agreement is signed by all parties, meetings between you, your spouse and your attorneys will be held to make a plan for the exchange of information and documentation, to review that information and options for settlement and to negotiate a resolution of your marital issues.
 Other neutral professionals, such as child specialists, financial professionals and the like, may attend the meetings in order to review possible outcomes and offer solutions.
 Once all issues are resolved, the parties' agreement will be reduced to writing in the form of either a Separation Agreement in which the parties are bound by contract or a Consent Order, the terms of which will be entered in an uncontested Court proceeding and which may be enforced by the contempt powers of the Court.

-- Generally less expensive with a more predictable cost than the traditional method of court litigation which includes court costs as well as attorneys’ fees.
+Cost - Collaborative Divorce is generally less expensive with a more predictable cost than the traditional method of court litigation which includes court costs as well as attorneys’ fees.

-- You and your spouse can reach a private agreement and you retain control of your separation and divorce.
+Privacy and Control – You and your spouse can reach an agreement without the need for filing sensitive, personal documents which become a permanent public court record, and you retain control of your separation and divorce.

 Elaine Ashley and Michele Smith, two of the family law attorneys at Hill Evans Jordan & Beatty, are charter members of the Triad Family Law Collaborative Law Group.
 For more information on this group please visit www.triadcollaborative.com.
 They are trained in and have facilitated hundreds of divorces using Collaborative Law and mediation techniques.
 They can provide you with the support and guidance you need to reach the best possible resolution of your separation and divorce issues, while protecting your rights and ensuring your concerns are met through negotiation in a respectful and amicable setting.